Kohli under the microscope after clash with kid Konstas

 Konstas, who replaced the dropped Nathan McSweeney in the side, appeared unruffled by the clash, smashing Jasprit Bumrah for four on the next delivery and hitting a six over the Indian pace spearhead's head on the way to 18 runs from the over.

-Konstas downplayed the incident in a brief interview with Fox Cricket during a drinks break.

-"Whatever (happens) on the field stays on the field.
-I love competing.
-It doesn’t get any better for a debut at a packed stadium," he said.
+Konstas downplayed the incident after Australia went to stumps at 311 for six.

+"I think he accidentally bumped me, but I think that's just cricket, just the tension," he told reporters.

-It is unclear whether any action will be taken against either player.
-The International Cricket Council bans "inappropriate physical contact" and those found guilty can be suspended for matches if the offence is deemed serious enough.
+The International Cricket Council (ICC) bans "inappropriate physical contact" and those found guilty can be suspended for matches if the offence is deemed serious enough.

+Indian media reported Kohli had accepted a 20 per cent cut to his match fee and one demerit point, leaving him free to play the fifth and final test in Sydney.

 Batting maestro Kohli had shrugged off a dire run of form with a century in the series-opener in Perth but has managed just 21 runs in three innings since in the series.

-With the temperature racing past 30 degrees Celsius in the morning, his mood may not have been helped by Konstas surviving a nick off Bumrah that fell just short of him in the slips.
+With the temperature surging past 30 degrees Celsius (86°F)in the morning, his mood may not have been helped by Konstas surviving a nick off Bumrah that fell just short of him in the slips.

 Kohli had earlier laughed openly at Konstas when the teenager botched two attempts to scoop Bumrah behind the wicket.

-But there was little mirth among the Indians as Konstas succeeded on his next three efforts, scoring boundaries on each.
+Konstas succeeded on his next three efforts with the T20-style shot, scoring boundaries on each.